 The cache is hidden near the small church.
 If you go by car you can park by the restaurant – café Saradari at N 35 19.977 E 025 23.051.
 It’s a small dead-end road and then you‘ll need to walk a little bit.

 The cache is a film canister, which contains only a logbook, so you need to have a pen with you.
+The container also contains a small magnet, so you can use a metal item to pull it out of its hide, in case it is difficult with your fingers.
 Mind the muggles that go fishing or strolling in the area.